March 16, 2021

 Tell prospective clients how you can help them solve their content marketing, content strategy, content editing, social media promotion problems with blog idea generation, tips to gain more leads, help convert prospects, provide thought leadership.
 It’s important to use their language and show you understand what you can deliver through your copy and content skills to help them achieve their goals, objectives, KPIs etc.

-Is it important to have a writer’s website?
+Is it important to have a freelance writer’s website?

 Once, a writer’s website was a ‘nice to have’ but these days it’s important if you want to establish a professional career as a writer (or other freelancers) and be able to showcase your work and attract a range of clients, be they editors or marketing managers.
 It shows you’re serious and professional.
 But, don’t panic, with platforms like WordPress it’s not that hard, or expensive, to develop your own site.
 See it as your online portfolio and just keep it updated regularly so it looks fresh and links to your social media handles.
 Buying a basic domain name, hosting, WordPress and a linked email can all be done for a couple of hundred dollars in a few days and then you’ve got your own site.